ishaniGupta27/rustAnalysis/README.md

 1. Rust: Many things are unstable in rust like its test and bencher crate so I can not find any solution to use them till now.
 2. I have made a basic hello world testing environment for C and Rust.
 I am using C: clock() and Rust : Instant::now().
 3. Another things to be pondered upon is precision .
 I am not getting very high precision in C unlike in Rust library for time keeping.
+4. How Am I benchmarking it ?
+Should I have a standard python script which will call all the functions executable so only runtime ?
+5. Write *Native* Matrix Multiplication in both the languages.

 # Next :

-0. How Am I benchmarking it ?
-Should I have a standard python script which will call all the functions executable so only runtime ?
-1. Write *Native* Matrix Multiplication in both the languages.
+1. Write down heapsort in rust
+2. Implement in bash
+3. Memory ??
-2. Write *Sudoku* Benchmark on both the languages.
+4. Write *Sudoku* Benchmark on both the languages.
 Read what all are the graphs needed at end. time taken is one.
 Memory Usage .
 Line of code.